rajamal/udacity-self-car-nd/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

+1. Is very much dependent on lane width since we mask regions using hard coded parameters
+2. Using hardcoded angles to filter out non lane edges is hacky
-1. Does not work well when we are travelling around the curves.
+3. Does not work well when we are travelling around the curves.
 Lane lines are curved
-2. Is very much dependent on lane width since we mask regions using hard coded parameters
+4. Seems to have issues when there are shadows and color changes in the road, which leads to more edges detected.
+Since we try to fit line for all edges within certain degrees, we seem to fit wrong lines.

 ### 3. Suggest possible improvements to your pipeline

-1. One
-2. Two
-3. Three
+1. Not hardcoding lane width mask and instead trying to find the region mask based on edges detected.
+2. Not hardcoding angles check for left lane line and right land line.